"I should be working. There's still so much we need to know."

 "You can't just ingest random things and expect them to turn into fuel now," said Rhinox, pulling a scanner out of his toolbox.

 "But everything tastes interesting now," Rattrap protested, kneeling on the grass.
 Not always good, but interesting.
 Of the senses that they retained as organics, taste was the one that had changed the most.
 Some of them found this unpleasant but Rattrap thought it was a great deal of fun.
-Lunch was an adventure.
+Refueling was an adventure.

 He held up the seed pod so Rhinox could scan it.
 After a moment, the engineer shook his head.
 "They're poisonous."